Dreamfarer/UZH/README.md

 If you are satisfied with your commit message, tap onto the downwards pointing arrow on the right-hand side of the button labeled "**Commit**".
 Chose "**Commit & Push**" to upload your changes to GitHub.

 </details>
-<details><summary>PyCharm</summary>
+<details><summary>PyCharm/CLion</summary>

-After you coded your solution inside PyCharm or manually copied your solution files to your local repository folder, PyCharm should automatically recognise your changes.
+After you coded your solution inside PyCharm/CLion or manually copied your solution files to your local repository folder, PyCharm/CLion should automatically recognise your changes.

 > Please follow the correct folder structure laid out in our guidelines on GitHub otherwise your PR might get rejected.